Branxton

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Branxton has 35 active public transport stops offering a mix of train and bus services.
-These stops are served by 47 different routes, collectively facilitating 648 weekly passenger trips.
-Transport accessibility is rated good, with residents located an average of 306 meters from the nearest stop.
+These stops are served by 47 routes, collectively providing 648 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 306 meters from the nearest stop.
+Most residents commute outward due to Branxton's primarily residential nature.
+Car remains the dominant mode of transport at 96%.
+Vehicle ownership averages 2.1 per dwelling, higher than the regional average.

-Service frequency averages 92 trips per day across all routes, translating to approximately 18 weekly trips per individual stop.
+According to the 2021 Census, 18.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 92 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport